shrishrirang/azure-mobile-apps-js-client-bak/README.md

 If you are new to Azure Mobile Apps, you can get started by following the [Mobile Apps documentation](https://azure.microsoft.com/en-us/documentation/learning-paths/appservice-mobileapps/)

 The JavaScript SDK makes it easy to use Microsoft Azure Mobile Apps.
-To connect to Mobile Apps from a Cordova app refer the [Azure Mobile Apps Cordova plugin](https://github.com/azure/azure-mobile-apps-cordova-client)
+To connect to an Azure App Service from a Cordova application, refer [How to Use Apache Cordova Client Library for Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-how-to-use-client-library/)

 ### Usage